Hidden costs

 Many a little...

-… provides a big or maybe a small revelation – by getting a handle on your company’s contractual relationships, costs can be reduced – but where to start?
-Do you need to explore binders, search the network drive, ask accounting for a list of all your suppliers or find a smart solution to help you get an overview – once you’ve found all your company’s contracts?
+… makes a mickle or perhaps a small revelation – by getting control of your organisation’s contractual relationships, costs can be reduced – but where to start?
+Should you explore binders, search the network drive, ask your accountant for a list of all your suppliers or start by finding a smart solution that can help you get an overview – once you have found all your company’s contracts?

 Our recommendation is that you first define which information (metadata) in your contracts will give you a better overview and remove hidden costs – and then find the digital solution that best supports your objectives.